T. Furth Center for Performing Arts

 Rick L. and Vicki L. James University Center

-This 73,000-square-foot facility houses the LINK, 320-seat Fabiani Theatre, Whitney Commons dining area, Sponsel Library, Bookstore, Hornbacher Fitness Center, rock climbing wall, WEAX student radio station and more.
+This 73,000-square-foot facility houses the LINK, 320-seat Fabiani Theatre, Whitney Commons dining area which was expanded by 300 seats in January 2015, Sponsel Library, Bookstore, Hornbacher Fitness Center, rock climbing wall, WEAX radio station and more.

 Open date: August 2007